|Contact||School of Linguistics and Language Studies (SLaLS)|

 About the Language

 Learning the Korean language opens opportunities to share in a wonderful and inclusive culture and become part of the vibrant Korean community.
+For instance, visit the Korean Cultural Centre Ottawa website to see what’s happening at their downtown Ottawa location.

 Space in language courses is limited.
 Register as early as possible.
 If the course is full when you attempt to register, please submit a Course Registration Override Request or, if applicable, add your name to a waitlist on Carleton Central.
 Click here to learn more about how waitlisting works.